-- ➤ Complete all coursework as required with a D or higher. - ➤ Maintain a 2.0 Cumulative Grade Point Average. - > Maintain Satisfactory Academic Progress. - > Attend graduation. - ➤ Complete all exit interviews/paperwork. - ➤ Have all outstanding balances due to the University cleared. - Earn approval of the Professional Standards & Promotion Board.
+- Complete all coursework as required with a D or higher. - ➤ Maintain a 2.0 Cumulative Grade Point Average. - Maintain Satisfactory Academic Progress. - ➤ Complete all exit interviews/paperwork. - ➤ Have all outstanding balances due to the University cleared. - Earn approval of the Professional Standards & Promotion Board.

-The petition to graduate paperwork should be completed no later than eight weeks prior to the end of the trimester in which the student plans to graduate.
+The Application to Graduate paperwork should be completed no later than eight weeks prior to the end of the trimester in which the student plans to graduate.